Tired of someone mooching off your Netflix? Here’s how to kick them out

 (NEXSTAR) — Password sharing: It’s something you’ve possibly done and a thorn in the side of subscription-based platforms.
 Netflix has said all year that it would be cracking down on password sharing after executives blamed it for “lower acquisition and lower growth,” and a new feature seems ready to help.

 Netflix reported its first loss of subscribers in more than a decade earlier this year.
-Password sharing was partially blamed, despite CEO Reed Hastings calling it “something you have to learn to live with” in 2016, CNBC reports.
-Netflix executives told shareholders that more than 100 million households are using a different household’s account.
+Password sharing was partially blamed, despite CEO Reed Hastings called it “something you have to learn to live with” in 2016, CNBC reports.
+Netflix executives told shareholders that more than 100 million households are using a different household account.

 Though Netflix suggests using the feature to log out of a hotel TV or a friend’s device while traveling for the holidays, you’re also able to remove any device using your login.